dahak-metagenomics/dahak/docs/running_workflows.md

 There are two types of targets defined:

-**Target Files:** The user can ask Snakemake to generate a paritcular file, and Snakemake will dynamically determine the rules that are required to generate the requested file.
+**Target Files:** The user can ask Snakemake to generate a particular file, and Snakemake will dynamically determine the rules that are required to generate the requested file.
 Snakemake uses a dependency graph to determine what rules to run to generate the file.